 Even though pickles are safe for your dog, they have very little nutritional value and they are typically high in sodium.
-While an occasional pickle or a slice off a hamburger they may swipe from the dinner table will not harm them, there is no benefit in your dog ingesting extra sodium.
+While an occasional pickle slice will not harm them, there is no benefit in your dog ingesting extra sodium.
 Typically, your processed dog food will have enough sodium alone for your dog's required daily intake.
-Because of the way pickles are processed, the pickling part of producing pickles, your dog could be subjected to high sodium content as well as additional spices he may not enjoy and which could upset his tummy, as well as vinegar, which could cause an upset stomach.
+Because of the way pickles are processed, meaning the pickling part of producing pickles, your pooch could be subjected to high sodium content as well as additional spices that could upset the tummy.
+Additionally, vinegar may cause stomach discomfort.